ImageMagick/ImageMagick/README.txt

   that includes memory error and thread data race detection to prevent security vulnerabilities.

-  ImageMagick is available from http://www.imagemagick.org/download to download.
+  ImageMagick is available from
+  http://www.imagemagick.org/scripts/binary-releases.php.
 It runs on Linux, Windows, Mac Os X, iOS, Android OS, and others.

   The authoritative ImageMagick web site is http://www.imagemagick.org.
 The authoritative source code repository is